 You'll find open water and cavern diving at its best & will be fascinated by the rock formations with stalactites and 33 million year old fossil beds, truly a natural wonder.

 Feel the rush!
 Adrenaline guaranteed with swarms of Lemon, Bull, Hammerhead and Tiger sharks.
-This is a 3 location dive with lunch included.
+This is a 3 location dive with drinks and snacks included.
 Advanced or higher certification required plus Nitrox.
 For experienced divers (min 40 dives) only.
 Safety sausage mandatory.

 This is a shark feeding scenario.
 First deep ledge at 120' drifting, second and third dive at 85' stationary.